TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. class:: OrderedDict([items])

-    Return an instance of a :class:`dict` subclass that has methods specialized for rearranging dictionary order.
+    Return an instance of a :class:`dict` subkundi that has methods specialized for rearranging dictionary order.

     .. versionadded:: 3.1